Randomization-Based Inference for Average Treatment Effects in Inexactly Matched Observational Studies: Introduction

 To fill this important gap, we propose a new approach -- inverse post-matching probability weighting (IPPW) -- to conduct randomization-based inference for the sample average treatment effect in potentially inexactly matched observational studies (of which exact matching is a special case).
 The core idea of IPPW is to incorporate the \textit{post-matching} covariate imbalance information to re-weight both the \textit{post-matching} difference-in-means estimator and the corresponding Neyman-type variance estimator.
 To our knowledge, this is the first randomization-based inference method for handling inexact matching beyond the constant treatment effect model and its extensions (i.e., Fisher's sharp null); see Table~\ref{tab: contribution} for a summary.
-Both the theoretical and simulation results, as well as a data application in Appendix B, suggest that the proposed IPPW method is promising to reduce estimation bias and improve the coverage rate of confidence intervals for the sample average treatment effect under inexact matching.
-To further address the concerns about unobserved covariates (unmeasured confounders), we also extend the proposed IPPW method to matched instrumental variable studies.
+Both the theoretical and simulation results suggest that the proposed IPPW method is promising to reduce estimation bias and improve the coverage rate of confidence intervals for the sample average treatment effect under inexact matching.
 We have also developed an open-source \texttt{R} package \texttt{RIIM} (\textbf{R}andomization-Based \textbf{I}nference under \textbf{I}nexact \textbf{M}atching) for implementation of our methods.

+\begin{remark} Existing work shows that, after matching, the matched dataset generally cannot be treated as if it arose from a randomized experiment with uniform treatment assignment within matched sets, even under large sample asymptotics.
+For example, \citet{guo2023statistical} show that the matching discrepancies can remain statistically meaningful in large pair-matched observational studies, which may invalidate standard post-matching randomization tests. \citet{savje2022inconsistency} further show that matching without replacement is in general asymptotically biased for the average treatment effect on the treated when treated units, if no bias correction after matching was performed. \end{remark}

 \begin{remark} There are some existing methods for correcting for the bias associated with inexact matching under the \textit{super-population} inference framework (e.g., \citealp{abadie2011bias, guo2023statistical}).
-Our work, focusing on randomization-based (finite-population) causal inference under inexact matching, is intrinsically different from these existing methods in terms of the target causal estimands, the sources of randomness, and the statistical methodologies; see Remark S1 in Appendix D for details. \end{remark}
+Our work, focusing on randomization-based (finite-population) causal inference under inexact matching, is intrinsically different from these existing methods in terms of the target causal estimands, the sources of randomness, and the statistical methodologies; see Remark S2 in Appendix E for details. \end{remark}